 After this, we begin testing and checking the water chemistry once the pool is filled with water.
 Stanton Pools checks for the pool water’s pH level, its alkalinity, the presence and level of chlorine, as well as calcium hardness, and various acid levels.

-We’re confident in our dedication to pool plastering and our passion for pool resurfacing.
+We’re confident in our dedication to plaster pool service and our passion for pool resurfacing.
 No one does pool resurfacing as we do.
 That’s why we’re rated number one in the Los Angeles and Ventura County for the best pool remodeling and best pool maintenance and pool cleaning service.
 Our services simply can’t be beaten.

 Learn more, read another helpful article: